AMDHome/chgSubs/README.md

 6. Rebuild the video file with the following command:
         <pre><code>mkvmerge -o <b>video_file.mkv</b> tmpMKV.mkv --language 0:eng subtitle.ssa --attachment-mime-type application/x-truetype-font --attachment-name OpenSans-Semibold.ttf --attach-file <b>OpenSans-Semibold-XXXXXX.ttf</b></pre></code>
 7. Delete any files created during this process

-## FAQ
-**Q:** Where do I find my video file on WSL?
-\
-**A:** Assuming you have it downloaded to your downloads folder or your desktop, you can find it at `/mnt/c/Users/username/Downloads/` or `/mnt/c/Users/username/Desktop/`.
-Remember to replace `username` with your own username

-**Q:** How long will this conversion take?
-\
-**A:** No more than a few seconds (3 - 8 seconds for me).
-The script does not reencode the video.
-It just modifies the subtitle file and changes out the font files for ones that were extracted from HorribleSubs/Erai-raws videos.

-**Q:** Will you ever make a more user friendly version of this for non techy people to use?
-\
-**A:** Probably not, I never learned how to make graphical user interfaces.
-Also I would probably have to rewrite everything since this is written in a scripting language that doesnt support it.

-**Q:** Will there ever be a Mac version?
-\
-**A:** Not from me.
-I don't own any Macs so I have no way of testing it.
-If you know how to code a shell script for Mac, it should be very easy to convert this to something you can use.

-**Q:** What is the difference between the two font files?
-\
-**A:** No clue.
-I pulled these out of a HorribleSubs and Erai-raws video.
-Not sure why they are different sizes.
-All I know is that the font sizing will not be correct if you use the wrong file.

 ## Other
 If you notice any issues with the script or the subtitle/video output please let me know.
 You can submit a bug report or something.